BuildSystems Website

 I developed the corporate website for BuildSystems, a sustainability consultancy driving climate-neutral transformation in the building and real estate sector.
 The website serves as the company’s digital presence, showcasing their services, portfolio of projects, team, and blog content.
 All managed through Notion as CMS.

-The design was created by an external agency.
+The design was created by HAND.
 My role was to implement the design and functionality using a cutting-edge tech stack focused on performance, to give great SEO.

 Tech Stack